voicehacks/setup-local-recommendations/step-by-step/10-publication.md

     *  **Want the coolest t-shirt you've ever seen?** Every month, we create a brand-new Alexa Developer t-shirt or hoodie, and send them out to developers that published a skill that month.
 [You can get yours here if you live in the US](https://developer.amazon.com/alexa-skills-kit/alexa-developer-skill-promotion), [here for the UK](https://developer.amazon.com/en-gb/alexa-skills-kit/alexa-developer-skill-promotion), and [here for Germany](https://developer.amazon.com/de-de/alexa-skills-kit/alexa-developer-skill-promotion).

 <img height="1" width="1" src="https://www.facebook.com/tr?id=1847448698846169&ev=PageView&noscript=1"/>

+For another challenge that we'll be working on this week, check out the <a href="https://github.com/voicehacks/setup-local-recommendations"> Recipe Skill</a>.